 Display messages Possible causes/consequences and Solutions dEF Chk In addition, the yellow DEF indicator lamp lights up and a warning tone sounds.
 The DEF supply has dropped below 1.5 US gal (5.5 l).
 After the message appears for the first time, and under normal driving conditions, the remaining DEF supply will last for approximately 1000 miles (1600 km).
 After that, the 0.8 US gal (3.0 l) reserve mark is reached.
-A warning tone sequence sounds and the engine can then only be started another 16 times. ► add DEF supply (> page 149).
+A warning tone sequence sounds and the engine can then only be started another 16 times. ► Add DEF (&gt; page 147).
 The DEF indicator lamp disappears after no more than 20 seconds after the vehicle has stopped or you have switched on the ignition or started the engine after refueling.
-StArtS RExx In addition, the yellow 🔁 Check Engine indicator lamp and the yellow 🚖 DEF indicator lamp light up and a warning tone sounds.
-A warning tone sequence sounds.
-After the message appears for the first time, the engine can only be started another 16 times.
-The number of remaining engine starts XX (16 to 0) is shown in the message every time the engine is started.
+Starts RExx In addition, the yellow DEF indicator lamp lights up and a warning tone sequence sounds.
+After the message appears for the first time, the engine can only be started another 10 times.
+The number of remaining engine starts XX (10 to 0) is shown in the message every time the engine is started.
 When the number of remaining engine starts is 0 the engine management prevents the vehicle being driven at a speed exceeding 5 mph (8 km/h).
-The Idle Mode message appears in the multifunction display: The DEF reducing agent is contaminated, diluted or is not compliant with ISO 22241. ► Have the DEF tank cleaned and refilled at a qualified specialist workshop as soon as possible.
+The Idle Mode message appears in the multifunction display.
+The DEF reducing agent is contaminated, diluted or is not compliant with ISO 22241.
+Have the DEF tank cleaned and refilled at a qualified specialist workshop as soon as possible.
 The exhaust gas aftertreatment is malfunctioning or an emission relevant malfunction has occurred.
 This malfunction or defect can damage the exhaust gas aftertreatment.
 Visit a qualified specialist workshop immediately.

-Display messages Possible causes/consequences and Solutions StArtS IdLE In addition, the yellow 🔔 DEF indicator lamp lights up and a warning tone sequence sounds.
-The DEF supply has dropped below the 0.8 US gal (3.0 l) reserve mark.
+Display messages Possible causes/consequences and Solutions StArtS RExx In addition, the yellow DEF indicator lamp lights up and a warning tone sequence sounds.
+The DEF supply has dropped below the 0.8 US gal (3.0 I) reserve mark.
 After the message appears for the first time, the remaining DEF supply will last for approximately 1000 miles (1600 km).
 The engine can then only be started another 16 times.
-The number of remaining engine starts XX (16 to 0) is shown in the message every time the engine is started.
-If the number displayed is 0, the yellow Check Engine indicator lamp also lights up and you can only drive the vehicle at a maximum 5 mph (8 km/h) .
-Add at least 2.0 US gal (7.6 I) of DEF (▷ page 149).
+The number of remaining engine starts XX (16 to 1) is shown in the message every time the engine is started.
+Add at least 2.0 US gal (7.6 I) of DEF (&gt; page 147).
 The DEF indicator lamp disappears after no more than 20 seconds after the vehicle has stopped or you have switched on the ignition or started the engine after refueling.
-Err flashes for 5 seconds, the sindicator lamp also flashes and then goes out.
+StArtS IdLE If the message StArtS IdLE is displayed, you cannot drive the vehicle at a speed exceeding 5 mph (8 km/h). ► Add at least 2.0 US gal (7.6 l) of DEF (▷ page 147).
+The DEF indicator lamp disappears after no more than 20 seconds after the vehicle has stopped or you have switched on the ignition or started the engine after refueling.
+Err flashes for 5 seconds, the indicator lamp also flashes and then goes out.
 Highbeam Assist is deactivated and temporarily not operational or Highbeam Assist is malfunctioning.
-Possible causes are: • The camera's functionality is impaired due to heavy rain, snow or fog. • The windshield is dirty in the camera's field of vision. ► Stop the vehicle paying attention to road and traffic conditions.
-Secure the vehicle to prevent it from rolling away (> page 151). ► Clean the windshield (▷ page 269), particularly in the camera's field of vision.
-If the second If the indicator lamp goes out, Highbeam Assist is opera- tional again.
+Possible causes are: The camera's functionality is impaired due to heavy rain, snow or fog.
+The windshield is dirty in the camera's field of vision.
+Stop the vehicle paying attention to road and traffic conditions.
+Secure the vehicle to prevent it from rolling away (▷ page 149).
+Clean the windshield (▷ page 267), particularly in the camera's field of vision.
+If the image indicator lamp goes out, Highbeam Assist is operational again.
 If the problem persists, visit a qualified specialist workshop.